 The Urban Heat Island Effect is a phenomenon where the air and surface temperatures are higher in a localized area than in adjacent areas.
 This temperature difference is due to a number of factors, including a reduction in the amount of shade, an increase in the amount of heat-absorbing surfaces and the accumulation of waste heat from cars and energy consumption.
-Appropriate landscape coverage can reduce the heat island effect.
+BART is exploring how appropriate landscape coverage can reduce the heat island effect at its facilities.
 Plants also contribute to cooling the air through the evaporation of water from their leaves.